lmorg/murex/docs/commands/method.md

 * [Interactive Shell](../user-guide/interactive-shell.md):
   What's different about Murex's interactive shell?
 * [`->` Arrow Pipe](../parser/pipe-arrow.md):
-  Pipes STDOUT from the left hand command to STDIN of the right hand command
+  Pipes stdout from the left hand command to STDIN of the right hand command
 * [`alias`](../commands/alias.md):
   Create an alias for a command
 * [`autocomplete`](../commands/autocomplete.md):